 Please note, a First Republic Personal Line of Credit is not a student loan, and you may be permanently giving up the benefits of a student loan.
 This may include certain deferment, forbearance and forgiveness options.
 Please consider this as you make a decision to refinance student loans and talk to a banker if you have any questions.

-Currently, all payments for certain types of federal student loans are suspended until August 31, 2022 per an executive order by the President.
+Currently, all payments for certain types of federal student loans are suspended through December 31, 2022 per an executive order by the President.
 Interest will not accrue during this time period.